 Furthermore, understanding the difference between the two conditions can help your teen manage the symptoms.
-This is especially true if either condition is triggering an addiction to drugs or alcohol.
+This is especially true if either condition triggers an addiction to drugs or alcohol.
 Like adults, teenagers may often turn to a substance as a form of self-medication.
 While this occurs more with anxiety disorders, stress can also cause a teen to turn to substance abuse.

 Let’s take a closer look at how you can identify the differences and similarities between a panic attack vs. anxiety attack.

-Signs of Panic Attack vs. Anxiety Attack
+Signs of a Panic Attack vs. an Anxiety Attack

 Panic Attack